92jackson/fivem-kid-friendly-mod/README.md

 Main features:

-* Player and NPC invincibility, with gore and blood removed
+* Players and NPCs are invincible, with gore and blood removed
 * Players and NPCs cannot be run-down
+* Players and NPCs don't ragdoll (fall over)
 * Removal of all weapons
-* NPCs ignore players and are calmer in traffic (including cops)
+* NPCs ignore Players and are calmer in traffic (including cops)
-* Carjacking replaced by NPCs willingly giving up their vehicle to you
+* Friendly carjacking - NPCs willingly leave their vehicle to the Player
+* NPCs cannot carjack
 * Removal of all inappropriate ped models
+* All NPC speech is muted
-* Parental timer - set a max time the game can be played for, a timer will appear on the screen, on expiry the game will end
+* Parental timer - a parent can set a max time the game can be played for.
+A timer will appear on the screen, on expiry the game will end

 Extra features: